-Currently there are 57 educational institutions from 20 European countries and from Vietnam, Sri Lanka and Tunisia organized in the EVBB.
-There is a total staff of 35,000 working in the EVBB member associations at more than 1,500 educational centers.
+Currently there are 65 educational institutions from 23 European countries and from China, Vietnam, Israel, Turkey and Sri Lanka organized in the EVBB.
+More than 35,000 people are working in the EVBB member associations at more than 1,500 educational centers.

 Further institutions are currently being considered for membership.
 Hereby specific acceptance criteria are to be fulfilled.